MyPortugalHoliday.com

 Lisbon and Obidos Bus Stops

-Campo Grande is a confusing bus station, best described as a series of bus stops that surround the metro station.
-There is no central building, and there are two main sets of bus stops to the east and west of the metro station.
-Carris Metropolitana buses to Mafra and Ericeira depart from the western side, and the Rodotejo buses from the eastern side.
+Travelling through it, I can understand why first-time visitors find it confusing, as it is best described as a series of bus stops surrounding the metro station.
+There is no central terminal building, and there are two main sets of bus stops to the east and west of the metro station.
+Carris Metropolitana buses to Mafra and Ericeira depart from the western side, and the Rodotejo buses to Óbidos depart from the eastern side.
+The bus station has little signage and it is very easy to feel lost when looking for the departure point.

 The exact bus stand is marked by the Rápida Verde timetable, and when the bus arrives it may display ‘Caldas da Rainha’, which is the final stop on the route.

-Obidos has just a single bus stop on the Rua da Praça, GPS: 39.359, -9.15.
-This is to the south of the historic centre and close to the Porta da Vila (the gateway into the town).
-From the bus stop it is less than a 5-minute walk from the bus stop to the centre of Obidos.
+Óbidos is much easier to navigate and has just a single bus stop on the Rua da Praça, GPS: 39.359, -9.15.
+The bus stop is to the south of the historic centre and close to the Porta da Vila (the gateway into the town).
+From the bus stop it is less than a 5-minute walk from the bus stop to the centre of Óbidos.

 Obidos bus stop